Best Guide for Cybersecurity Degrees

-According to Forbes business magazine, the United States government (who is tripling its cyber security staff in government positions) has implemented a number of scholarship programs for US citizens only.
+According to Forbes business magazine, the United States government (who is tripling its cybersecurity staff in government positions) has implemented a number of scholarship programs for US citizens only.
 One such program is called Cyber Cops, but it has been largely unsuccessful, mainly because of the stipulation that those granted scholarships must be US citizens.

-In short, the US government is in desperate need of cyber security professionals.
-As a result, there is no better time to get into cyber security, network security, or a related digital security field.
+In short, the US government is in desperate need of cybersecurity professionals.
+As a result, there is no better time to get into cybersecurity, network security, or a related digital security field.

 How to Become a Cyber Security Engineer

 The bachelor’s degree can generally be earned in four years while the master’s degree may take an additional one to two years.
 This may vary if the student already has some education in that area of study.
-A postsecondary certificate can be completed in about a year, but the candidate must already have a bachelor’s degree, preferably in a related field such as computer science or computer programming.
+A post-secondary certificate can be completed in about a year, but the candidate must already have a bachelor’s degree, preferably in a related field such as computer science or computer programming.

 U.S. Government Initiatives for Cyber Security Education

-President Obama and the White House recently stated that cyber security is “…one of the most serious economic and national security challenges we face as a nation, but one that we as a government or as a country are not adequately prepared to counter…”.
+Former President Obama stated that cybersecurity is “…one of the most serious economic and national security challenges we face as a nation, but one that we as a government or as a country are not adequately prepared to counter…”.